From duality to determinants for q-TASEP and ASEP

 \subsection{The replica trick}

-It is enticing to think that one might be able to compute the Laplace transform formula in Theorem \ref{OConFredDet} directly from the explicit formula for $\EE[z(\tau,n)^k]$ (such as the one given by combining (\ref{zmoments}) with Proposition \ref{prop:semiODEs} (B)).
-If $X$ is a suitably nice non-negative random variable (for instance, if $X$ were bounded), then for $u$ with $\Real(u)>0$,
+It is enticing to think that one might be able to compute the Laplace transform formula in Theorem~\ref{OConFredDet} directly from the explicit formula for $\mathbb{E}[z(\tau,n)^k]$ [such as the one given by combining (\ref{zmoments}) with Proposition~\ref{propsemiODEs}(B)].
+If $X$ is a suitably nice nonnegative random variable (e.g., if $X$ were bounded), then for $u$ with $\operatorname{Re}(u)>0$,

 This identity only makes sense if one can rigorously justify interchanging the summation.
 Yet worse, if the moments of $X$ grow too rapidly, the right-hand side might not even be convergent for any value of $u$ even though the left-hand side would be necessarily finite.
-This is exactly the case when $X= e^{\tfrac{3\tau}{2}}z(\tau,n)$.
-From (\ref{zmoments}) one can estimate that for this choice of $X$, $\EE[X^k] \approx e^{c_k k^2}$ where $c_k>c>0$ for all $k$.
-This means that, from a mathematical perspective, one can not use this approach to compute the Laplace transform.
+This is exactly the case when $X= e^{(3\tau)/2}z(\tau,n)$.
+From (\ref{zmoments}), one can estimate that for this choice of $X$, $\mathbb{E} [X^k] \approx e^{c_k k^2}$ where $c_k>c>0$ for all $k$.
+This means that, from a mathematical perspective, one cannot use this approach to compute the Laplace transform.

 One variation of the so-called replica trick discussed in physics literature is an attempt to sum this divergent series in such a way as to guess the Laplace transform.
-(In fact, the most typical version of the replica trick asks for less than the Laplace transform, rather just for $\EE[\log z(\tau,n)]$, and tries to access it from analytically continuing formulas for integer moments to $k=0$.)
+(In fact, the most typical version of the replica trick asks for less than the Laplace transform, rather just for $\mathbb{E}[\log z(\tau,n)]$, and tries to access it from analytically continuing formulas for integer moments to $k=0$.)

-This replica trick procedure has been implemented for the continuum SHE (a scaling limit of the semi-discrete SHE) in which the ODEs in Proposition \ref{prop:semiODEs} (B) and (C) become two equivalent forms of the attractive quantum delta Bose gas.
+This replica trick procedure has been implemented for the continuum SHE (a~scaling limit of the semidiscrete SHE) in which the ODEs in Proposition~\ref{propsemiODEs}(B)~and~(C) become two equivalent forms of the attractive quantum delta Bose gas.
 The moments of the solutions of the continuum SHE grow even faster, like $e^{c_k k^3}$ for $c_k>c>0$.
-By diagonalizing the Bosonic Hamiltonian (the limit of (C)) via the Bethe Ansatz, \cite{Dot,CDR} both made initial attempts at computing the Laplace transform via the replica trick.
+By diagonalizing the Bosonic Hamiltonian [the limit of (C)] via the Bethe ansatz, \cite{Dot,CDR} both made initial attempts at computing the Laplace transform via the replica trick.
 These initial attempts yielded a wrong answer.
 However, very soon afterward, the formula of \cite{ACQ,SaSp1} was posted (with a rigorous proof given in \cite{ACQ}) and \cite{Dot,CDR} showed that their approach was able to recover the correct Laplace transform formula.